Alaeddin03/takaful-club/README.md

 npm install
 npm run dev
 ```
-Whenever you need to run it again (other than the first time), just tyoe `npm install`.
+Whenever you need to run it again (other than the first time), just tyoe `npm run dev`.

 Note that for the APIs to actually work, you need to run the back end code first.
 The back end is found [here](https://github.com/Alaeddin03/api.project.web).